EOSC-EDEN/wp2-service-validator/README.md

 # EDEN Service Validator

-This tool validates repository service endpoints (e.g., OAI-PMH, OpenAPI, REST, SPARQL, OGC services) by automatically detecting their type and checking their availability and compliance with expected content types.
+This tool validates repository service endpoints (e.g., OAI-PMH, OpenAPI, REST, SPARQL, OGC services) by checking their availability and compliance with expected content types.

 It provides three modes of operation:
 1.  **Web Service (FastAPI):** A REST API to validate URLs on demand.